datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster-In-R.md

     ## [1] 1.000 0.998

 The output resolution of `DTM_hill_UTMZ18N_HARV` is 1 x 0.998.
-Yet, we know that the resolution for the data should be 1x1 m.
+Yet, we know that the resolution for the data should be 1m x 1m.
 We can tell `R` to force our newly reprojected raster to be 1m resolution by adding a line of code (`res=`).